Measure your forehead ratio — the share of face height between your hairline and your brow — against the classical 30–36% thirds band.

 One side measurably higher than the other.
 Most common cause is hair growth pattern; some asymmetry is normal.
 Hairstyle goal is usually to balance with a side part on the higher side.

 Brow shaping.
 The brow defines the lower boundary of the forehead.
 A higher, thinner brow line increases visible forehead height; a fuller, lower brow line reduces it.
-Brow shaping is the second-largest free lever, often producing a 5 to 10 percent shift in apparent height ratio.
+This is the second free lever, and it works on the same boundary the ratio is measured from.

 Recession reversal.
 If the hairline is M-shaped or has progressed beyond the published reference, evidence-based treatments (finasteride, minoxidil, low-level laser therapy, PRP) can slow or partially reverse early-stage recession over 6 to 12 months.
 The recession reversal lowers the hairline measurably and reduces the height ratio.